DataFire/Integrations/integrations/generated/google_appengine/README.md

 * Application `object`: An Application resource contains the top-level configuration of an App Engine application.
   * authDomain `string`: Google Apps authentication domain that controls which users can access this application.Defaults to open access for any Google Account.
   * codeBucket `string`: Google Cloud Storage bucket that can be used for storing files associated with this application.
 This bucket is associated with the application and can be used by the gcloud deployment commands.@OutputOnly
+  * databaseType `string` (values: DATABASE_TYPE_UNSPECIFIED, CLOUD_DATASTORE, CLOUD_FIRESTORE, CLOUD_DATASTORE_COMPATIBILITY): The type of the Cloud Firestore or Cloud Datastore database associated with this application.
   * defaultBucket `string`: Google Cloud Storage bucket that can be used by this application to store content.@OutputOnly
   * defaultCookieExpiration `string`: Cookie expiration policy for this application.
   * defaultHostname `string`: Hostname used to reach this application, as resolved by App Engine.@OutputOnly
   * dispatchRules `array`: HTTP path dispatch rules for requests to the application that do not explicitly target a service or version.
 Rules are order-dependent.
-Up to 20 dispatch rules can be supported.@OutputOnly
+Up to 20 dispatch rules can be supported.
     * items [UrlDispatchRule](#urldispatchrule)
   * featureSettings [FeatureSettings](#featuresettings)
   * gcrDomain `string`: The Google Container Registry domain used for storing managed build docker images for this application.